2005 Online Dating survey explores Sexual Behaviour of South Africans

-The 2005 Online Dating Survey which launches today explores how the Internet is changing the sexual behaviour of South Africans.
-NETucation, the company behind the online dating research is the leading BEE Internet research company and studies the behaviour of South Africans using the Internet.
+The 2005 Online Dating Survey, which launches today, explores how the Internet is changing the sexual behaviour of South Africans.
+NETucation, the company behind the online dating research, is the leading BEE Internet research company and studies the behaviour of South Africans using the Internet.

-“Now that we understand the basics of how and why South Africans use the Internet to find potential partners it is important to dig deeper to understand the outcomes of online dating,” says Ramon Thomas, Managing Director of NETucation.
-“Last year we estimated the total online dating population to be approximately 250,000 which represents about 7% of the total internet population of 3.6 million.”
+“Now that we understand the basics of how and why South Africans use the Internet to find potential partners, it is important to dig deeper to understand the outcomes of online dating,” says Ramon Thomas, Managing Director of NETucation.
+“Last year, we estimated the total online dating population to be approximately 250,000, which represents about 7% of the total internet population of 3.6 million.”

-“Connecting with people.
-Meeting people that you have an instant connection with can be difficult.
-And even if you like the person you have met there is no guarantee that you will be sexually compatible with them,” says Dr Elna McIntosh, clinical sexologist and resident expert on M-Net’s SEX etc with Mark Pilgrim.
-“Cyber-sex allows us to get a birds-eye view into a potential partners sexual make-up.
-To see if you are actually thinking of the same types of fantasies we are.
+Connecting with people.
+Meeting people with whom you have an instant connection can be difficult.
+And even if you like the person you have met, there is no guarantee that you will be sexually compatible with them,” says Dr Elna McIntosh, clinical sexologist and resident expert on M-Net’s SEX etc with Mark Pilgrim.
+“Cyber-sex allows us to get a bird’s-eye view into a potential partner’s sexual make-up.
+To see if you are thinking of the same types of fantasies we are.
 It tests whether there is sexual chemistry before you even touch them.”

 The findings will be published in September 2005, and will emphasise the following: